PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 which causes the shell to exit when a command fails.

 This specification proposes a similar idea, but adapted to the PowerShell conventions of preference variables and catchable, self-describing, terminating error objects.
-This proposal further adds the functionality of `set -e` with `set -o pipefail` to return an error if any command in a pipeline fails.
+This proposal further adds to the functionality of `set -e` with `set -o pipefail` to return an error if any command in a pipeline fails.
+This is planned to be equivalent to `set -eo pipefail`.

 - `set -e` - terminates on command error
 - `set -u`, a reference to any variable not previously defined results in an error.
 Similar to